Cavanaugh's Cronies

 Justin Fox

-Wrecker, analyst, age 27
+Analyst, age 27

 Joining GSA as a wrecker in mid-February, Justin Fox has mainly served as Nate Cavanaugh’s sidekick for the destruction of several small independent federal agencies.
 Prior to his career as a visigoth, he worked as an analyst at several different investment firms.
 He was all friends in college with fellow wrecker Marshall Wood.
+Since October 1, 2025, he has been the co-founder of a tech company named Special with Nate Cavanaugh.

 Positions